architect - designer (1918-2002)

 Achille Castiglioni in tandem with his brother Pier Giacomo designed objects of mass production for companies such as Kartell, Zanotta, Flos, Bernini, Siemens, Knoll, Poggi, Lancia, Ideal Standard, Arflex, Alessi.

-Design activity and the critical (in the period between 1950 and 1960 conducted by the magazine "Stile Industria") joins the teaching practice: lecturer since 1969, since 1981, Achille Castiglioni was Professor of Design and Furniture Business at the Faculty of Architecture at the Politecnico di Milano.
+Design activity and the critical (in the period between 1950 and 1960 conducted by the magazine "Stile Industria") joins the teaching practice: lecturer since 1969, since 1981, Achille Castiglioni was Professor of Furniture and Industrial Design at the Faculty of Architecture of the Politecnico di Milano.

 Among the projects designed by Achille Castiglioni: